Herbert Burns

-Herbert Burns (born February 2, 1988) is a Brazilian mixed martial artist currently competing in the Featherweight division of the Ultimate Fighting Championship.
+Herbert Mitchell Pontes Burns (born February 2, 1988) is a Brazilian mixed martial artist who has competed in the featherweight divisions of the Ultimate Fighting Championship and ONE Championship.
 He is the younger brother of fellow UFC fighter, Gilbert Burns.

 Background

-Burns was born in Niterói, Brazil in 1988.
+Burns was born in Niterói, Brazil, in 1988.
 He has two older brothers, Gilbert and Frederick, who both are also jiu-jitsu black belts.
 He played soccer and trained Shotokan karate under his father Herbert Sr. in his early childhood, eventually winning a state championship in the latter sport.
 As the interest in both sports gradually declined, Herbert started training Brazilian jiu-jitsu at the same time with his brothers when he was ten years old.

 Mixed martial arts career

 Early career

 Burns made his professional debut in 2012 in the regional circuit, scoring a first-minute submission victory.
 After the debut, he was rapidly signed to ONE Championship where he amassed a record of 5–2 before transitioning stateside as his contract with the organization expired.

 Burns signed a four-fight contract with the Titan FC in November 2018.
 He ended up fighting two bouts in the organization, winning both via submission.